gitbreaker222/SvelteStore/README.md

 ## Features

 For detailed insight of *changes* or the *current state* , all you need is your browsers dev-tools.
-No plugins, zero dependencies _(besides svelte)_.
+No plugins, zero 0️⃣ dependencies _(besides svelte)_.

 - ↔️ Track state diffs
 - 🔍 Inspect current state
 - ⚠️ Type warnings
-- 📌 Persistent storage with a singe switch
+- 📌 Persistent storage with a single switch
 - ♾️ Infinite loop detection
 - 🔉 Audible activity